brightlingmeuk/ansible-local_users/README.md

   * `state`

 * `local_users_managed_uids`: A list of dicts to specify the uid range of users to manage.
-                              Remove users not configured in the specifed uid ranges
+                              Remove users not configured in the specifed uid ranges.
+    * Defaults: (Min: 1000, Max: 60000)
   * _min_,_max_: Specify a range of uids to manage
   * _uid_: Speicify a single uid to manage